 Presentation of results within a multidisciplinary team environment.

-Current knowledge of Oncology research, drug discovery, and development
+Current knowledge of oncology, immunology, and immune-oncology, research, drug discovery and development.

-Experience following novel scientific or technological developments, and implementing them in the laboratory.
+Ability to follow novel scientific or technological developments and to implement them in the laboratory.

-Ex vivo skills such as Western blot is a plus
+Ex vivo skills such as FACS or Western blot are a plus

 Lifting, sitting, standing, walking, bending, ability to perform mathematical calculations and ability to perform complex data analysis